European Commission president endorses ‘return hubs’ to combat irregular migration News

 Within the letter, von der Leyen states

-We should also continue to explore possible ways forward as regards the idea of developing return hubs outside the EU, especially in view ofa new legislative proposal on return.
+We should also continue to explore possible ways forward as regards the idea of developing return hubs outside the EU, especially in view of a new legislative proposal on return.
 With the start of operations of the Italy-Albania protocol, we will also be able to draw lessons from this experience in practice.

-While Italian President Meloni has stated that the law “does not concern children, pregnant women and other vulnerable individuals,” the law has been subject to concerns with respect to Italy’s international law obligation under international maritime, human rights and migration treaties.
+While Italian President Meloni has stated that the law “does not concern children, pregnant women and other vulnerable individuals,” the law has been subject to concerns with respect to Italy’s obligation under international maritime, human rights and migration treaties.
 Per the International Maritime Organization (IMO) guidelines on the treatment of rescued person, para 6.8-6.9, rescuers of a distressed ship are obliged to limit the time spent between the saving of shipwrecked parties and embarking as little as reasonably possible.
 Amnesty International criticized the pact in a report from January 2024, highlighting that the most frequent travel corridors requiring rescue are over 500 nautical miles away from the Albanian coastal detention sites, whereas Sicily, Lampedusa and Malta are often significantly closer.

 Under the protocol, detention processes may be arbitrarily extended for a time well beyond 28 days, endangering the liberty rights of detained migrants.
 According to the UNHCR detention guidelines, however, the process of detention must take place sparingly, in accordance with specific legal processes and limitation periods.
 In particular, Amnesty International has raised concerns over procedural issues, including violations of the right to legal counsel and the unclear ability of international and European Union human rights organizations to assess compliance with legal obligations.